sand CLI Reference

 delete <name> [--force] Delete a Sandbox VM

 folders <action> ...
-Manage allowed Host Mac folders
+Manage shared Host Mac folders

 sand doctor